httplouis/TraveLink/README.md

 ## 📋 Overview

-TraviLink is a smart web application designed to streamline and automate the entire travel order request process for MSEUF.
+TraveLink is a smart web application designed to streamline and automate the entire travel order request process for MSEUF.
 The system handles request submission, multi-level approval workflows, vehicle/driver assignment, budget management, and post-trip feedback collection.

 ### Key Features